Interpolating Population Distributions using Public-use Data: An Application to Income Segregation using American Community Survey Data: EVALUATION OF L-PRLN

-Next, an income is generated for each household using a two-component mixture of lognormals with parameters that depend on both their tract and stratum.
+We construct a synthetic population for our simulation study, and repeatedly sample from it using a stratified random sample based on the strata defined by the 2014 PUMS.
 We do not fully describe how the synthetic population is generated here; instead, see Appendix~\ref{app:synpop} of the Supplementary Material for a detailed description.
 Additionally, the \verb0R0 code \citep{R2017} used to generate the population is included in the Supplementary Material.
-The resulting tract-level distributions are mixtures of lognormals.
 Figure~\ref{fig:pops} in the Supplementary Materials contains maps of the true tract-level means, medians, and standard deviations of income for the synthetic population.

-Holding the population fixed, we repeatedly sample from it using a stratified random sampled based on the strata defined by the 2014 PUMS.
 Similar to the real ACS, approximately 10\% of the population is sampled without replacement, and the sample size of each stratum is proportional to its sample size in the PUMS.
 Then the synthetic ACS estimates are created using the sample and associated weights in each tract, and the associated standard errors are created using successive difference replication \citep{judkins1990fay,fay1995aspects}, the method used in the ACS \citep{repwt2015,varrepwt}.
 We construct bin estimates, median estimates, and mean estimates in order to fit the models.
 We use the same 12 bin estimates that are available in the ACS, defined by the following breaks: $\$5,000$, $\$10,000$, $\$15,000$, $\$20,000$, $\$25,000$, $\$35,000$, $\$50,000$, $\$75,000$, $\$100,000$, $\$150,000$, and $\$200,000$.
-We also construct each fifth percentile estimate (5th, 10th, etc.) so that we can compare them to model-based estimates of the same quantities.
+We also construct each fifth percentile estimate (5th, 10th, etc.) as well as the Gini index so that we can compare them to model-based estimates of the same quantities.